 These stories are useful in the sense that they inspire those who are in a similar situation to eat and live better.
 But if we need to sit back and wait for people around us to become sick and inspire us before eating plant-based whole foods, we have a severe problem.

 The pain of now or the pain of later?

 This is a wake-up call.
-A wake-up call to those who unconsciously walk through life without giving a damn about themselves or those around them, all because “it’s too hard”, or “too uncomfortable”.
+A wake-up call to those of us who unconsciously walk through life without giving a damn about ourselves.
+All because “it’s too hard”, or “too uncomfortable”.

 “I don’t like cooking.”

 All of this essentially means that right now, you don’t care about yourself and you’re waiting to be motivated by pain.

 “I know this KFC chicken bucket is not good for me, but I’ll eat better tomorrow.”

 I know this all too well as I was going through the motions, thinking about everything but what I put in my body.

 Honestly, I was more concerned about spending as little time in the kitchen as possible.
 I also hated grocery shopping.
 I saw these things as a major inconvenience.

 Now, I can confidently say that I love preparing delicious plant-based food, and I enjoy going to the markets every Saturday morning.